 Fifteen years ago you could have bought two large sausage rolls, three party pies and a Nippies chocolate milk for your Friday school lunch order and still get change from five bucks.
-Now you can barely get a happy hour G&T for $10.
+Now, in 2022, you can barely get a happy hour G&T for $10.

 To help save you some cash, we’ve put together a list of the best cheap eats Melbourne has to offer.